p-j-ward/boolearn-hs/README.md

 `autocode cellauto decode randlogic mnist mult src`

 These hold data and results for various applications.
-All source files are kept in the directory src.
-To create the executables, go to src and do
+All source files are kept in the directory `src`.
+To create the executables, go to `src` and do

 `make all`